When blood loss is rapid, blood pressure falls, and people may be dizzy.

 The body’s oxygen supply is drastically reduced because the number of oxygen-carrying red blood cells has decreased so quickly.

 Either problem may lead to a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , or death.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , or death.

 Symptoms are similar to those of other types of anemia and vary from mild to severe, depending on